 As a long-term project I've been bicycling the Rutland Railroad in Northern New York.
 So far, I have travelled on the blue line in the image above.
 The green on the west end is operating trackage, the New York and Ogdensburg.
-Some small portions of the large pink segment are ridable; specifically between Mooers Forks and Mooers, and East of Alburg.
-However most of the rest of it is brushed over, plowed away, or posted.
-The Rutland Trail comprises the western three bits of blue line.
+The Rutland Trail comprises the westernmost bit of blue line, and the Island Line the southernmost.
+There are a few more bits of blue, but the rest of it is brushed over, plowed away, built upon, or posted.

 From Ogdensburg to Norwood, the tracks are still in place.
 They're undergoing maintenance this (2003) spring.
 You could, in theory, ride the tracks with a Bentley railbike, but it's dangerous and illegal to do so without permission.